perchbirdd/Unscrambler/README.md

   switch ( opcodeMinus101 ) // Begin packet handler switch
 ```

-Do you see it?
 Prior to this CreateTarget, as it's known, being called, the pointer to the deobfuscated data actually
 ends up in `rsi`.
 This means that if you can access `rsi` from a hook, you can simply read the deobfuscated packet
 from the pointer, deobfuscated by the game, always 100% correct.
 The problem that the community has encountered is
 that `rsi` might not be maintained between different applications hooking the same callsite - and libraries that